Anurag1101/Say_Weather/README.md

 This project is a Python-based weather information app that fetches the current temperature of any city and provides a spoken response with the weather information.
 Using the `requests` library to call a weather API, the program retrieves the latest weather data, and with `pyttsx3` (a text-to-speech engine), it reads the data aloud.

-Features
+## Features:

-Real-Time Weather Information: Fetches the current temperature for any city entered by the user.
+**Real-Time Weather Information:**  Fetches the current temperature for any city entered by the user.

-Voice Feedback: Speaks out the weather information using a text-to-speech engine.
+**Voice Feedback:**  Speaks out the weather information using a text-to-speech engine.

-Continuous Mode: Allows users to check the weather for multiple cities in a loop.
+**Continuous Mode:**  Allows users to check the weather for multiple cities in a loop.

-User-Friendly: Simply type in the name of a city and hear the current weather conditions.
+**User-Friendly:** Simply type in the name of a city and hear the current weather conditions.

-Technologies Used
+## Technologies Used:

 Python: The core programming language.
 Requests: For making HTTP requests to the weather API.
 Pyttsx3: For converting text to speech offline.